giovanniligato/Bulletin-Board-System/README.md

         - `server_pubkey.pem`: Public key of the server.

-  - `Filesystem/`: Code related to the bulletin board and user operations.
+  - `Filesystem/`: Code related to the Bulletin Board and User operations.
     - `BulletinBoard.cpp`
     - `BulletinBoard.h`
     - `User.cpp`